karimnyumba/Tanzanite_Innovators/models/README.md

-# AI MODELLING
-Here's a short README for the folder:

----

-# AI System
+# AI Crop Recommendation System

 ## Overview
 This part focuses on developing an AI system for crop and fertilzer model training and comparison.
 The repository contains data, model training scripts, and notebooks used for evaluating and comparing different models.